wwitzel3/pyremotestreamer/README.md

 pyremotestreamer
 ================

+Quick and dirty reference implementation.
+Not production ready.

 Take an arbitrary URL source and stream it to a client.
 Optionally control the amount of bytes the client can receive.